Gemtech

 Gemtech (stylized as GEMTECH) is an American manufacturer of silencers (suppressors) for pistols, rifles, submachine guns, and personal defense weapons (PDWs).
 The company also produces ammunition and various accessories.

-Gemtech was founded in 1993 and is headquartered in Eagle, Idaho.
-GSL Technology of Jackson, Michigan designed and manufactured Gemtech Suppressors from 1994 to 2016.
+Gemtech was founded in 1993 in Boise, ID, and was later headquartered in Eagle, Idaho.
+GSL Technology of Jackson, Michigan designed and manufactured many of Gemtech's Suppressors from 1994 to 2016.

 Suppressors

 Gemtech offers a variety of different silencers.

 Rimfire suppressors

 A Gemtech Outback suppressor mounted on a Walther P22.